Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-If you're interested in learning some easy to play fingerstyle guitar patterns that can be used as simple song accompaniments and played as an alternative to strumming, then here they are.
+If you're interested in learning some easy-to-play fingerstyle guitar patterns that can be used as simple song accompaniments and played as an alternative to strumming, then here they are.

-First, if you're new to fingerstyle guitar (aka fingerpicking), the picture shows how the picking hand is held.
-This is the so-called classical position and is considered the most efficient way whether you're using a nylon string guitar, a steel string acoustic guitar or even an electric guitar, however, you'll see lots of variation among many great fingerstyle (but not classical) guitar players.
+First, if you're new to fingerstyle guitar (aka fingerpicking), the picture above shows how the picking hand is held.
+This is the so-called classical position and is considered the most efficient way whether you're using a nylon string guitar, a steel string acoustic guitar or even an electric guitar; however, you'll see lots of variation among many great fingerstyle (but not classical) guitar players.

-The labels p, i, m & a are abbreviations for the Spanish names of those fingers, which is another classical guitar convention.
+The labels p, i, m and a are abbreviations for the Spanish names of those fingers, which is another classical guitar convention.
 The 4th finger isn't used in standard fingerstyle or classical guitar, but flamenco players use it.
 For our purposes, we can ignore it.
 Some publications use the alternative labels, t, i, m, r (thumb, index, middle, ring) instead of p, i, m, a.

 For the patterns included here, you should adopt the following default position.
 The 6th, 5th and 4th strings are played by downward strokes of the thumb.
-The other fingers play upstrokes as follows: The 3rd string is played by the index finger, the 2nd string is played by the middle finger and the 1st string is played by the ring finger.
+The other fingers play upstrokes as follows: The 3rd string is played by the index finger, the 2nd string is played by the middle finger, and the 1st string is played by the ring finger.

-Keep in mind that this is just a default position because most of the time it's the most efficient way to play the strings when playing the most common patterns.
+Keep in mind that this is just a default position because, most of the time, it's the most efficient way to play the strings when playing the most common patterns.
 Other times, it's necessary to ignore the default position and change the fingering.